A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Stochastic setting

-Since problem \eqref{eq:glp} has a bounded optimal set, it follows from the strong duality theorem (see \cite{WrighN1999} for instance) that both the primal and the dual optimal solutions of \eqref{eq:lpchi} are nonempty and bounded.
+\end{lemma} \begin{proof} Since problem \eqref{eq:glp} has a bounded feasible set, it follows from strong duality (see \cite{WrighN1999} for instance) that both the primal solution set and the dual solution set of \eqref{eq:lpchi} are nonempty and bounded.
 Then, by \cite[Thm.
-1]{Robinson1977}, problem \eqref{eq:lpchi} will remain solvable for all small but arbitrary perturbations in the coefficients.
-Then the local Lipschitz continuity follows from \cite[Thm.
-4.3]{Canovas2006a}. \begin{lemma} Let $\upsilon_0\in\Upsilon$.
-Then there exist constants $\delta_0>0$ and $L_0>0$ such that for any two instances $\upsilon_1,\upsilon_2$ in $\Upsilon$ satisfying $\|\upsilon_j-\upsilon_0\|\leq\varepsilon_0$, for $j=1,2$, it holds that
+1]{Robinson1977}, the solution to problem \eqref{eq:lpchi} is solveable and locally Lipschitz stable with respect to all small but arbitrary perturbations in the coefficients.
+Then the local Lipschitz continuity of $\chi(\cdot)$, which corresponds to the optimal value function of~\eqref{eq:lpchi}, follows from \cite[Thm.
+4.3]{Canovas2006a}. \end{proof}}

-\end{lemma} If the optimal value function $\chi(\upsilon)$ is restricted on a compact subset of $\Upsilon$, then it is globally Lipschiz continuous. \begin{theorem} Let $\mathcal{K}$ be a compact subset of $\Upsilon$.
+If the optimal value function $\chi(\upsilon)$ is restricted on a compact subset of $\Upsilon$, then it is globally Lipschiz continuous. \begin{theorem} Let $\mathcal{K}$ be a compact subset of $\Upsilon$.
 Then there is a constant $L_\upsilon>0$ such that